-HIEA highly values its connection to the community and by merging resources, we can jointly contribute to environmental education programs for Hamilton’s youth.
-This is accomplished through direct financial sponsorship and also via the utilization of volunteers from our member companies to deliver the programming.
-The local environmental initiatives that HIEA supported in 2020 included The Bay Area Restoration Council, The Hamilton Conservation Foundation, The Royal Botanical Gardens, the Hamilton Naturalists’ Club, the City of Hamilton, and McQuesten Urban Farms.
+One of the key benefits of HIEA membership is our ability to merge resources as a collective of 14 companies to improve our connection to the community.
+One of the ways we can do this is by supporting environmental education programs for Hamilton’s youth.
+In 2021, HIEA supported The Bay Area Restoration Council, The Hamilton Conservation Foundation, The Royal Botanical Gardens, and the City of Hamilton’s McQuesten Urban Farms.
 Details about the specific programs that were funded can be found later in this report.

-HIEA also believes that post-secondary environmental studies are a primary focus for financial support and awards students with our own scholarship fund at Mohawk College.
-Since the endowed fund was established in 2006 it has provided $27,075 in total support to 30 recipients enrolled in Environmental Diploma Programs.
+HIEA members also understand that it’s today’s students who will be tasked to help us shift to a more sustainable future and we believe that post-secondary environmental studies are a primary focus for financial support.
+Since 2006, HIEA has awarded students with our own scholarship fund at Mohawk College.
+The endowed fund has provided a total of over $27,000 to support 30 recipients enrolled in Environmental Diploma Programs.

-Our member companies are proud of the impact they have made in the Hamilton community over the past 23 years.
+HIEA is proud of the work we’ve been able to do in our community.
 As a neighbour to industry, your input is integral to HIEA’s on-going success.
 We welcome your involvement.
-For more information about our meetings and other current initiatives, visit www.hiea.org or contact us at 905-662-2131 or firstname.lastname@example.org.
+For more information about our meetings and other current initiatives, visit hiea.org or contact us at 905-662-2131 or firstname.lastname@example.org.

 Chair of the Board - Hamilton Industrial Environmental Association